History of the Gambia

-The Gambia gained independence as a constitutional monarchy that remained part of the Commonwealth, but in 1970 became a presidential republic.
-Jawara was elected the first President and remained in this position until 1994.
+The Gambia gained independence in 1965 as a constitutional monarchy that remained part of the Commonwealth as Sir Firamang Singhateh as the first Gambian governor from 1065 to 1970 many agree that Gambia did not attain full independence as the country was still under the British control, but in 1970 became a presidential republic.
+Dawda Jawara was elected the first president and remained in this position until 1994.
 A coup, led by Kukoi Sanyang, was attempted in 1981 but failed after Senegalese intervention.
 From 1981 to 1989, the Gambia entered into the Senegambia Confederation, which collapsed.
 In 1994, Jawara was overthrown in a coup d'état led by Yahya Jammeh, who ruled as a military dictator for two years through the AFPRC.
 He was elected president in 1996 and continued in this role until 2017.
 During this time, Jammeh's party, the APRC, dominated Gambian politics. the Gambia left the Commonwealth of Nations in 2013 and suffered an unsuccessful coup attempt in 2014.
 In the 2016 election, Adama Barrow was elected president, backed by a coalition of opposition parties.
 Jammeh's refusal to step down led to a constitutional crisis and the intervention of ECOWAS forces.

 Early history

-It is possible that the Carthaginian explorer Hanno the Navigator sailed as far as the Gambia on an expedition in the sixth or fifth century BC.
+It is possible that the Carthaginian explorer Hanno the Navigator sailed as far as the Gambia on an expedition in the 470 BC.
 Very few pieces of information are known about the Gambia area from before 500 AD.